bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	template.wrapQuestionDesc2  string      Wrap for the question description.             </div>
 	template.wrapDone1          string      Wrap for the done-msg at the final page.       <h4>
 	template.wrapDone2          string      Wrap for the done-msg at the final page.       </h4>
-	chart.type                  string      You can choose beetween: pie, donut or bar.    pie chart.width                 integer     Width of the chart.
+	chart.type                  string      You can choose between: pie, donut or bar.     pie chart.width                 integer     Width of the chart.
 492 templateLayout              integer     See in chapter PageTSconfig**.
 	overrideFlexformSettings... string      Fields that should be overwritten if empty.    startPageUid,...